-Mulvaney getting second-guessed on defense of Trump
+Mulvaney getting second-guessed over his defense of Trump

 Mulvaney denied on “Fox News Sunday” that there was any consideration of his resignation, “Absolutely, positively not.”

-At a press conference Thursday, Mulvaney tried to put a positive spin on Trump’s selection of his Doral, Florida, golf resort to host next year’s Group of Seven world summit.
+At a press conference on Thursday, Mulvaney tried to put a positive spin on Trump’s selection of his Doral, Florida, golf resort to host next year’s Group of Seven world summit.
 It was also an opportunity for Mulvaney demonstrate his ability to defend the president.

 He struggled, in the process offering fresh fodder to critics of a president already besieged by an impeachment inquiry.

-Mulvaney asserted in the briefing that military aid to Ukraine was delayed partly because Trump wanted officials there to look into a security company hired by the Democratic National Committee that discovered that Russian agents had broken into the committee’s network in 2016.
+He asserted in the briefing that military aid to Ukraine was delayed partly because Trump wanted officials there to look into a security company hired by the Democratic National Committee that discovered that Russian agents had broken into the committee’s network in 2016.

 “The look back to what happened in 2016 certainly was part of the thing that he was worried about in corruption with that nation,” Mulvaney told reporters.
 “Did he also mention to me in the past the corruption that related to the DNC server?
 Absolutely, no question about that.”
 Mulvaney continued: “That’s why we held up the money.”
 Trump’s personal lawyers quickly dissociated themselves from the chief of staff’s comments.